Weezer (Green Album)

 Weezer (also known as the Green Album) is the third studio album by American rock band Weezer.
 It was released on May 15, 2001, by Geffen Records.
-It was the second Weezer album produced by Ric Ocasek, who produced their debut album, and it is the only studio album to feature bassist Mikey Welsh, who left a few months after its release due to health problems.
+It was the second Weezer album produced by Ric Ocasek, who produced their debut album.
+It is the only studio album to feature bassist Mikey Welsh, who left a few months after its release due to health problems.

 After the mixed critical reception and underwhelming sales of their second album, Pinkerton (1996), Weezer went on hiatus and the band members worked on side projects.
 During this time, their fanbase grew online and Pinkerton's standing improved.
 After a comeback performance at the Japanese Summer Sonic Festival, Weezer began rehearsing and recording new material.
 Following the ambitious compositions and confessional themes of Pinkerton, songwriter Rivers Cuomo wrote simpler songs with less personal lyrics.

 Three singles were released from the album: "Hash Pipe", "Island in the Sun", and "Photograph".
 "Hash Pipe" was a worldwide hit, charting on seven different charts.
 Weezer received generally favorable reviews.
 It debuted at number four on the Billboard 200 and has sold more than 1.6 million copies.